marijnh/Eloquent-JavaScript/01_values.md

 To create a value, you must merely invoke its name.
 This is convenient.
 You don't have to gather building material for your values or pay for them.
-You just call for one, and _woosh_, you have it.
+You just call for one, and _whoosh_, you have it.
 They are not really created from thin air, of course.
 Every value has to be stored somewhere, and if you want to use a gigantic amount of them at the same time, you might run out of memory.
 Fortunately, this is a